jenweber/a-new-noise/README.md

 A demo of different kinds of services for building dynamic, creative Ember apps!
 Presented at EmberConf 2022.

+Try it out here, using Firefox as your browser: https://jenweber-a-new-noise.netlify.app/

 A project by Jen Weber.

 ## Prerequisites